Autoencoding with a Classifier System: Introduction

-Recently, evolutionary algorithms (EAs) combined in some form with stochastic gradient descent have experienced a resurgence in their use for optimising large neural networks~\cite{Stanley:2019}.
-As with the backpropagation techniques, these techniques seek to construct a single large global network that covers the entire feature space.
-In contrast, the learning classifier system XCSF~\cite{Wilson:2001} provides an EA approach wherein a feature space is adaptively partitioned into niches and local approximations are formed.
-We suggest that an XCSF-like system might be capable of building an emergent ensemble of heterogeneous autoencoders with possible advantages in performance and efficiency over standard EA techniques.
+While LCS have been extensively applied to reinforcement learning and supervised learning tasks, their use for unsupervised learning remains almost unexplored.
+Following on very initial work with a simple LCS~\cite{Bull:2019}, we suggest that an XCSF-like system might be capable of building an emergent ensemble of heterogeneous autoencoders with possible advantages in performance and efficiency over global model building techniques.

-Following on very initial work with a simple LCS~\cite{Bull:2019}, this article adapts XCSF for the autoencoder problem and tests it on numerous datasets.
-We explore the performance of neural networks where the number of neurons as well as the connectivity are evolved, i.e., heterogeneous niched encoders may emerge.
-Moreover, we introduce a self-adaptive scheme wherein each layer adapts to the local rate of gradient descent applied.
-In contrast to the traditional approach of manually specifying the number of neurons, here a target error is specified and the system automatically designs maximally compressed networks with the desired reconstruction error.

-The remainder of this article is organised as follows.
-Section~\ref{section:background} describes the XCSF learning classifier system, and presents an overview of the related work on neural classifiers and autoencoders.
-Section~\ref{section:methodology} describes the neural classifier representation and learning scheme adopted, along with the experimental method applied.
-Section~\ref{section:results} presents the results from experimentation on a range of publicly available datasets.
-Section~\ref{section:conclusion} presents our conclusions.
+For example, for a specified distortion/error, a collection of LCS individuals, each smaller than the equivalent global solution, could potentially be used in a similar approach to \cite{Theis:2017}, thereby reducing byte size and reducing the cost of decoding.

 \IEEEpubidadjcol